The Returned: A Novel

 - September 3, 2013

-A small town struggles to understand the new meanings of life and death when the deceased are resurrected and return to their long-grieving families.
+A small town struggles to understand the new meanings of life and death when its deceased are resurrected.

 Everyone who has ever lost a loved one to death has the same stunned thought: If only I could have him or her back!
 Oh, come back!
 Jason Mott, author of The Returned, wants you to think again.